sr320/course-fish270/Week_2.md

-6. NUTRITION: BASIC CONCEPTS AND FEEDING IN INVERTEBRATES
+#6.
+NUTRITION: BASIC CONCEPTS AND FEEDING IN INVERTEBRATES

-•	Review key concepts from previous lectures: o	Sunlight is the ultimate energy source for life in the sea o	Phototrophs are the base of the food chain; they use sun’s energy to fix inorganic carbon into reduced organic material (previous lecture). o	Modes of nutrition autotrophy vs, heterotrophy
+-	Review key concepts from previous lectures:
+  -	Sunlight is the ultimate energy source for life in the sea
+  -	Phototrophs are the base of the food chain; they use sun’s energy to fix inorganic carbon into reduced organic material (previous lecture).
+ -	Modes of nutrition autotrophy vs, heterotrophy

-•	Overview:
+-	Overview:
-o	Animals (i.e., heterotrophs) need to incorporate nutrients from the external environment. o	Animals get chemical energy from carbon containing “building blocks” (carbohydrates, proteins and fat), which have high potential energy.
+  -	Animals (i.e., heterotrophs) need to incorporate nutrients from the external environment.
+  -	Animals get chemical energy from carbon containing “building blocks” (carbohydrates, proteins and fat), which have high potential energy.
 These compounds are used to synthesize ATP and key macromolecules.
 Remind catabolic pathways.
-Figure 9.3 in Ch 9, pp 157. o	In addition to obtaining chemical energy and the “building blocks” from carbohydrates and other compounds in food, animal require other essential nutrients (essential amino acids, vitamins, minerals, electrolytes).
+Figure 9.3 in Ch 9, pp 157.
+  -	In addition to obtaining chemical energy and the “building blocks” from carbohydrates and other compounds in food, animal require other essential nutrients (essential amino acids, vitamins, minerals, electrolytes).
 Ch 44, pp883-884.

-•	Basic concepts:
+-	Basic concepts:
-o	Modes of feeding attending to two different criteria:
+  -	Modes of feeding attending to two different criteria:
-	What animal eat: Diversification of ecological roles.
+    - What animal eat: Diversification of ecological roles.
 Ch 33, pp 647-648
-•	Detritivores
+      -	Detritivores
-•	Herbivores
+      -	Herbivores
-•	Carnivores
+      -	Carnivores
-•	Omnivores
+      -	Omnivores
-	How animal feed: Four general strategies.
+    - How animal feed: Four general strategies.
 Ch 33 648-649
-•	Suspension feeders
+      -	Suspension feeders
-•	Deposit feeders
+      -	Deposit feeders
-•	Fluid feeders
+      -	Fluid feeders
 •	Mass feeders
 o	The digestive system: General steps:
 	Ingestion: Food is taken